 The protection of the airport can be achieved through a combination of physical security measures, systems and operations.
 This Circular provides guidance in designing security system into airports; specifically, on the consideration of security aspects in the design and construction of new facilities and alteration to existing facilities at the airports.
 The factors to be taken into consideration are detailed in the following chapters.

 APPROVAL

-Issue No : 01 Approved by: Director-General 2015 AN CAVIL AVIATION AUTO
+Approved by: Nov.
+2018 Issue No: 01 Director-General VIL AVIATION CTOR GENER

 Table of Contents